oroinc/documentation/commerce/user_guide/products/product_attributes/create.rst

      - *Identity only* -- Export only the field that serves as an identifier of the related entity record.
      - *All* -- Export all fields of the related entity record.

-4. In the **Backoffice options** section, fill in the **Other** subsection, specifying the configuration options for the product attribute view, search and use in the management console and front store.
+4. In the **Backoffice options** section, fill in the **Other** subsection, specifying the configuration options for the product attribute view, search and use in the management console and storefront.

    .. note:: Please note that available options depend on the type selected for the attribute (e.g. image, text, multi-select, etc.).